juji-io/datalevin/benchmarks/datascript-bench/README.md

 RAM, 1TB SSD, running Ubuntu 22.04 and OpenJDK 17, with Clojure 1.11.2.

-Datomic peer binary (licensed under Apache 2.0) 1.0.7075 and Datascript 1.6.3 ran in memory only mode.
+Datomic peer binary (licensed under Apache 2.0) 1.0.7075 and Datascript 1.6.3 ran in memory only mode, as they require another database for persistence.
 Datalevin 0.9.0 does not have a memory only mode, so it ran in `:nosync` mode to better match the condition, i.e. the data were written, but `msync `was not called to force the flush to disk.

 Clojure code for benchmarked tasks are given below in Datalevin syntax.